Is the Law Done Away With? Part 2

 Hebrews 12 18-29

 Verses 21-24.
 Here, the book of Hebrews is simply telling us of where he has come to is different.
 It is metaphoric.
-Language of course, but nothing says the law is done away with.
+The language of course, but nothing says the law is done away with.
 Moses did not die for anyone's sins.
-Although he stood in the gap many times and helped lessen YHWH's wrath on his people.
+Although he stood in the gap many times and helped lessen the Almighty's wrath on his people.
 He was the mediator at that time.
-But what the Messiah has done is better.
-He has died and become the High Priest in the true tabernacle, Zion, which is in Heaven, which the obedient and faithful ones have access to.
+But what the Savior has done is better.
+He has died and become the High Priest in the true tabernacle, which the obedient and faithful ones have access to.
 They have access to this true tabernacle.

 Let's continue.
 Verses 25-26.
-This is referring to the Yashar'alites in the wilderness during the time of Moses when the mountain was trembling and there was smoke and fire.
-So if they could not escape that, those who disbelieve cannot escape the one who will do this from Heaven.
+This is referring to the Israelites in the wilderness during the time of Moses when the mountain was trembling and there were smoke and fire.
+So if they could not escape that, those who disbelieve cannot escape the one who will do this from his abode.
 What we see is a terrifying and dreadful truth, so much that Moses was terrified.
 And he was the messenger.
-So if it was that bad back then, imagine how bad it will be in this age, when he claims he would even shake Heaven.
-So do not ignore this warning is what this is saying.
+So if it was that bad back then, imagine how bad it will be.
 If the consequence for ignoring Moses back then was bad, then the consequence for ignoring this word now will be much worse as the option to obey is given once again.
-And we can see that even though this was Moses speaking in the Old Testament references, it was speaking of the Messiah.
+And we can see that even though this was Moses speaking in the Old Testament references, it was speaking of the Savior.
 John 1 14 says the Word became flesh.
-This is the Messiah.
+This is the Savior.
 So essentially the same word was preached back then and now.
 The only difference was that word was made manifest.
-We also see that yet again no mention of the law being done away with.
+We also see that yet again no mention of the law is done away with.

 Verses 27-29.
 Once more.
 This means this is the last chance.
 And the word Torah means law.
 Law by definition means instruction.
 Malachi 3 6 says he does not change, so his law does not change.
 Yet again there are no verses in this passage implying that the law is done away with.
 What we do see is that those who do not obey the word will be punished.